bigdatagenomics/adam/docs/downstream/library.rst

 registrator <#registrator>`__.
-You might want to provide your own serializer registrator if you need custom serializers for a class in your code that either has a complex structure that Kryo fails to serialize properly via Kryo’s serializer inference, or if you want to require registration of all classes in your application to improve performance.
+You might want to provide your own serializer registrator if you need custom serializers for a class in your code that either has a complex structure that Kryo fails to serialize properly via Kryo's serializer inference, or if you want to require registration of all classes in your application to improve performance.